Widespread outages continue in Tennessee following blast

 NASHVILLE, Tenn.
-(AP) — Sweeping communications outages continued to plague large swaths of Tennessee on Saturday after a recreational vehicle exploded early Christmas morning in sleepy downtown Nashville.
+(AP) — Sweeping communications outages continued to plague large swaths of Tennessee on Saturday as federal investigators combed the site for clues into the explosion of a recreational vehicle that rocked sleepy downtown Nashville on Christmas.

-Police emergency systems across Tennessee and Kentucky, as well as Nashville’s COVID-19 community hotline, remained out of service due to an AT&T central office being affected by the blast.
+Police emergency systems in Tennessee, Kentucky and Alabama, as well as Nashville’s COVID-19 community hotline and a handful of hospital systems, remained out of service due to an AT&T central office being affected by the blast.
 The building contained a telephone exchange, with network equipment in it — but the company has declined to say exactly how many people have been impacted.

+Meanwhile, investigators shutdown the heart of downtown Nashville’s tourist scene – an area packed with honky-tonks, restaurants and shops – as they shuffled through broken glass and damaged buildings to learn more about the explosion.
+While authorities are certain that this was a deliberate act, they have been mum on saying publicly who did this and why.

+Mayor John Cooper has enforced a curfew in the downtown area until Sunday via executive order to limit public access to the area.

 AT&T said restoration efforts are facing several challenges, which include a fire that “reignited overnight and led to the evacuation of the building.”
 This has forced their teams to work with safety and structural engineers and drilling access holes into the building in order to reconnect power.